peterdeames/jfrog-client/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project is collection of API calls that interact with Jfrog to help maintain daily operations such as create projects, delete projects, rename projects.
+This project is collection of API calls that interact with the Jfrog Platform to help maintain daily operations such as checking the health, getting current version, getting storage usage, user details, create repos etc.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>